 Hope McIntyre – Hope has a BFA in acting, an MFA in directing and completed a performance apprenticeship in England.
 She is founding Artistic Director of Sarasvàti Productions.
 She is a published playwright and free-lance director.
 Hope was awarded the YWCA Women of Distinction Award (2006) and the Bra D’Or Award (2008) for her support of female artists.
 She has taught at Mount Allison, Brandon University and the University of Manitoba.
 She currently teaches at the University of Winnipeg.
 She is a former President of the Playwrights Guild of Canada and on the Board of the North End Women’s Centre.

 Ian Low is a playwright from Carnoustie in Scotland.
 He started writing in his final year at art college while studying animation at the University of Dundee.
-Since then he has had various plays performed throughout the UK most notably, One Gun at Oran Mor’s famous A Play A Pie & A Pint lunchtime theatre strand in Glasgow and JOOT Theatre Company’s stage adaptation of Derek Jarman’s unfilmed script Bob-Up-A-Down at King’s College Greenwood Theatre, London.
+Since then he has adapted the poem The Buke of The Howlat for the stage and co-written a sequel to Shakespeare’s As You Like It.
+Ian has had various plays performed throughout the UK most notably, One Gun at Oran Mor’s famous A Play A Pie & A Pint lunchtime theatre strand in Glasgow and JOOT Theatre Company’s stage adaptation of Derek Jarman’s unfilmed script Bob-Up-A-Down at Kings College Greenwood Theatre, London.

 Ilana Turner’s award-winning O RÉJANE, premiered in 2014, winning the Stage Raw Los Angeles Theater Award for Female Leading Performance, and earning two additional nominations, including one for Ilana as playwright.
 Her monologue SUGAR COAT IT is in LGBT COMEDIC MONOLOGUES THAT ARE ACTUALLY FUNNY (Applause Theatre and Cinema Books, 2016).
 Award nominated Exec Producers and Directors just hired her to write and appear in their respective, yet-to-be-announced features.
 On screen credits also include work for HBO, SyFy Channel, Spike TV.
 Ilana holds a BA in theater and dance from Hampshire College.